-Do your preaching

-Women will reward you"

-But since he has sworn
+Do your preaching Women will reward you" But since he has sworn

-Shi bai wa makaho aski/ He will not a blind person's hair
+He will not cut a blind person's hair

 This segment records full dialogues of the interaction between the protagonist and the antagonist.
 Yet the protagonist himself reveals his superstitious side in the narrative.
-This is reflected in the way he switches from first-person to third-person narration when the dialogue involves uttering something spiritually unpalatable to him.
+This is reflected in the way he switches the point-of-view narration from first-person to third-person when the dialogue involves uttering something spiritually unpalatable to him.
 An example is shown below: